-The Eagle Brand® perfect pumpkin pie recipe is my family’s favorite holiday dessert!
-I made just a few simple tweaks to make it the BEST pumpkin pie you’ll ever taste.
+The Eagle Brand® perfect Pumpkin Pie recipe is my family’s favorite holiday dessert!
+I made just a few simple tweaks to make it taste truly incredible.
 It’s the only one you’ll ever need and the most wonderful finish to a delicious Thanksgiving meal!

 best pumpkin pie in a flaky crust and topped with whipped cream

 In my opinion, there’s no need to recreate the wheel when something is already perfect!
 I really wanted to share it here, though, because everyone needs to try this pumpkin pie recipe.
-Plus, I want my website to be an online cookbook for my kids, so when they want to make a pumpkin pie for their family, they can easily find our family’s favorite pumpkin pie recipe.
+Plus, I want my website to be an online cookbook for my kids, so when they want to make a favorite recipe, they can easily find our family recipes.

 pumpkin pie topped with whipped cream and a sprinkle of cinnamon